Spacehunter: Adventures in the Forbidden Zone: Development

-Stewart Harding and Jean LaFluer wrote the original story under the title Road Gangs, which they described as a mixture of The Warriors and Mad Max, and was pitched to Canadian producers John Dunning and Andre Link who agreed to finance development.
-David Preston and Edith Rey developed a script from Harding and LaFluer's story adding the character of Niki and her acrimonious relationship with Wolff.
-The first draft was delivered by Spring of 1982 and sent to Ivan Reitman who came on board as an executive producer.
-As The Road Warrior was in production, Reitman decided the action should be relocated from a post-apocalyptic earth to another planet and the film was retitled to Adventures in the Creep Zone with a planned $2 million budget with LaFluer hired as director and distribution secured with Columbia Pictures.
+Stewart Harding and Jean LaFluer wrote the original story under the title Road Gangs, which they described as a mixture of The Warriors and Mad Max, and was pitched to Canadian producers John Dunning and Andre Link, who agreed to finance development.
+David Preston and Edith Rey developed a script from Harding and LaFluer's story, adding the character of Niki and her acrimonious relationship with Wolff.
+The first draft was delivered by Spring of 1982 and sent to Ivan Reitman, who came on board as an executive producer.
+As The Road Warrior was in production, Reitman decided the action should be relocated from a post-apocalyptic earth to another planet, and the film was retitled to Adventures in the Creep Zone with a planned $2 million budget, LaFluer hired as director, and distribution secured with Columbia Pictures.

 The film, which was announced in February 1982, was one of a number of 3D films made in the wake of the success of the Spanish-American 3D Western film Comin' at Ya!.
 Ernie McNab, the 3D designer on this film, said the effects would enable the audience to "really feel space."
 Producer Don Carmody said, "We never stoop to pop popcorn in your face.
 We do have one scene where laser beams and flame-blasters are bombarding the audience fast and furious, but these effects occur during a battle scene and appear valid."
 In 2015 Reitman said: "We had to have two cameras.
 We just shot it in what is now called "native" 3-D, and it was hell.
 And there were no screens that you could show it in.
 That was not really a practical idea in 1981."